zachradtka/MapReduce/README.md

 One final note, displaying the output using _cat_ orders the output by alphabetical order on the keys or words, not by the values or word count.
 This occurs because of how shuffle/sort works in MapReduce.
 To display the words in order of frequency, the following command can be used.

     $ hadoop fs -cat output42/part* | sort -k2 -n -r | less

+### Distributed Cache

+This MapReduce job is an adaptation on _WordCount_.
+It enhances _WordCount_ by enabling files to be sent to the Mappers.
+You might ask, "Why are we sending files to the mappers?", and that is a valid question.

+Let's assume that we want to find the frequency of all of the words in all of the books stored on Amazon.
+That is not to difficult using MapReduce and our WordCount program, but our intuition tells us that there are some words that are not worth counting.
+Mainly, "the", "is", etc..

+Using good programming practice, we know that hardcoding in these values is a bad idea, so the next best solution is to store all of the words we don't want to count in a file and pass that file to our Mappers.
+Our mappers can read this file and ignore any word in it.
+Furthermore, this makes our program flexible.

+#### Building

+To build this program use the following Maven command from within the WordCount directory:

+    mvn clean install

+This will build the project and place the jar in the `target` directory.

+#### Running

+The Distributed Cache application takes two positional arguments, _inputDirectory_ and _outputDirectory_ and one optional argument _-patternFile <fileName>_.
+Running the following command from the command line will reaveal these arguments:

+    $ $ hadoop jar target/MapReduce-1.0-SNAPSHOT.jar com.zachradtka.mapreduce.DistributedCache
+    <inputDirectory> <ouputDirectory> [-patternFile filename]

+The following example command will run Distributed Cache and place the ouput in a file called `part-r-00000` in the directory `outputBook` in HDFS.

+    $ hadoop jar target/MapReduce-1.0-SNAPSHOT.jar com.zachradtka.mapreduce.DistributedCache input/books/MobyDick.txt outputBook -patternFile input/cache/ignorePatterns.txt

+To view the output the _hadoop cat_ command can be used.

+    $ hadoop fs -cat outputBook/part*

+Use to following command to view the output, showing the most popular words first.
+From this you will see that "the" and other popular words have not been counted.

+    $ hadoop fs -cat outputBook/part* | sort -k2 -n -r | less